 Bitcoins are sent to other Bitcoin addresses using seemingly random chains of around 30 characters.
 While every network participant can see other users’ public addresses, it is not necessarily possible to associate an address with a specific person.
 It is important to note that a transaction cannot be reversed once it has been verified.
 After the recipient has accepted the money, it's gone.
 So, if you accidentally sent it to the wrong address, you usually cannot undo it.

-Crypto exchange platforms let you trade fiat currencies such as euros or US dollars for bitcoins or satoshis (the bitcoin alternative to cents).
+Crypto exchange platforms let you trade fiat currencies such as euros or US dollars for bitcoins or satoshis, the smallest units of Bitcoin, or (the bitcoin alternative to cents).
 You may also wish to exchange bitcoins for other cryptocurrencies.
 Since the exchanges’ fees can vary widely, it helps to compare the providers’ terms in advance.
 You can also look at the exchange’s regulation and its deposit and withdrawal options.

 Investors can also buy and sell Bitcoins on online marketplaces.
 In contrast to the crypto exchanges, marketplace users have to enter and search for offers or trades independently.
 There are now also various Bitcoin machines worldwide where users can change Bitcoins or exchange them for another digital currency.